DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-09 LD Meeting Notes.md

 - The basic attacks stagger the enemies too easily
 - Maybe only the ending attack should stagger
 - You still get hit if you dodge backwards :(

----

-@everyone

-During Monday's meeting, I mentioned that I would be sending you guys a build of the game for you to playtest.
-If you weren't a part of monday's meeting,